nomicness/a-whole-new-world/laws.md

 **339.** If a source village has a positive Hunger value during a transfer of People, a positive Hunger value equal to the number of People involved in any transfer will follow the People to the destination village.

 **340.** **SURPLUS EXCHANGE:** A player whose Village has a negative Hunger (a Surplus) may transfer any of that Surplus to any other Player's Village for any exchange which both Players agree.

+**341.** **POPULATION ALLOCATION:** Village Populations may be allocated to specific endevors.
+While allocated, they are still counted as part of the population and may only be allocated to a single endevor.
+Villagers who are not allocated are considered allocated to the general endevor.